Snow Program Facts

 About Our Snow Crews

 The Salt Lake City Snow Crews are dedicated to clearing the streets of snow and ice.
-They work 24 hours a day, 7 days a week, nonstop during a storm or ice event to ensure the safety of the traveling public, to provide access to businesses so that commerce is as uninterrupted as possible, to open emergency routes to hospitals, fire stations, to help school buses arrive on time and safely, to allow access to parking meters, for refuse collection services to be continued, and to allow all of us the freedom to accomplish many other daily activities.
+They work 24 hours a day, 7 days a week, nonstop during a storm or ice event to ensure the safety of the traveling public, to provide access to businesses so that commerce is as uninterrupted as possible, to open emergency routes to hospitals and fire stations, to help school buses arrive safely on time, to allow access to parking meters, to allow refuse collection services to continue, and to allow all of us the freedom to accomplish many other daily activities.